 Every dollar matters, and it’s not enough to spend more.
 We must spend smarter—more imaginatively, efficiently, and effectively.
-And while ESSER funds are required to be spent within three years, these once-in-a-lifetime funds can build a legacy of impactful change that transforms our education system permanently.
+These once-in-a-lifetime funds can build a legacy of impactful change that transforms our education system permanently.
 It is essential that we all get this right.
 No excuses, no exceptions.

 First and foremost, when allocating funding, consider the students in your state.
-Funding should go where it will have the greatest impact.
-Nationwide, approximately 30 percent of K-12 students are currently in high school, so make sure to dedicate at least a proportionate amount—approximately 30 percent of ARP ESSER dollars, depending on your state—to long-term high school transformation that directly impacts high school students and the schools in which they learn.
+Nationwide, approximately 30 percent of K-12 students are currently in high school, so make sure to dedicate at least a proportionate amount—approximately 30 percent of federal COVID relief dollars, depending on your state—to long-term high school transformation that directly impacts high school students and the schools in which they learn.

 But a proportionate high school allocation is just the beginning.
-We know states will have numerous priorities, programs, and approaches that demand both attention and funding.
 As states develop and activate their priorities, we recommend focusing on:

 - Improving critical high school infrastructure

 - Engaging in community-led design of high schools

 - Redesigning the daily learning experience for students

 - Ensuring all students are prepared for college, career, and life after graduation